tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/The_REPL/Cider_Tour_Eval.md

 Now that we have some familiarity with Clojure concepts and syntax, lets turn our attention back to the cider-tour application.

-In Emacs open the `core.clj` file in that resides under the `code/clj/cider-tour/src/cider-tour` directory of the GitHub repo.
+In Emacs open the `core.clj` file that resides under the `src/cider-tour` directory of the project.

 **Screenshot - core.clj**
 ![Clojure source - core.clj](images/core_clj.jpg)